 AUC is an academic community in the best traditions of the liberal arts and sciences, actively oriented to the demands and challenges of the 21st century.
 You live and study on an international campus, follow a programme that creates new pathways spanning traditional disciplines and trains you to approach complex issues from different perspectives and academic fields of knowledge.

 Corporate support for scholarships

 AUC attracts corporate support for its Scholarship Fund.
 The aim of the AUC Scholarship Fund (ASF) is to further diversity and excellence in AUC's student body.
-The ASF enables students, selected on both their merit and financial need, to pursue a Bachelor's degree at AUC.
+The ASF enables students, selected for both their merit and financial need, to pursue a Bachelor's degree at AUC.
 The ASF is limited and highly selective, and only candidates who have excellent school results and a strong motivation are eligible.

 Together with the University of Amsterdam, VU Amsterdam and the City of Amsterdam, the ASF aims to ensure that between 10-15% of AUC's students are provided with some form of financial support.